vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

 Bengal.
 The whole Province was thrown into a ferment.
 The Bengalis heartily disliked the odius measure.
 Appeals were made, monster petitions were sent to the Parliament.
 Then came the Bycott.
 It encouraged Swadeshism.
-The Swadeshi movement quickly out- grew its economic or political nature and became a movement for National Regeneration.
-The Nation called for Swadeshism in dress, in diet, in habits, in life, in arts, in literature, in science, in religion and philoso- phy.
-Swadeshism thus became an all-pervading spiri- ritual movement directed against the Western Civilisa- tion which the British Government represented and symbolized.
+The Swadeshi movement quickly out###grew its economic or political nature and became a movement for National Regeneration.
+The Nation called for Swadeshism in dress, in diet, in habits, in life, in arts, in literature, in science, in religion and philoso###phy.
+Swadeshism thus became an all-pervading spiri###ritual movement directed against the Western Civilisa###tion which the British Government represented and symbolized.
 The Boycott bade fair to develop into a movement of Passive Resistance.
-Young men enrolled themselves as National Volunteers for peaceful partici- pation in public Hfe.
+Young men enrolled themselves as National Volunteers for peaceful partici###pation in public Hfe.
 The Government retaliated with the Risley Circular and the Carlyle Circular.
 The-